Voice Agent for Fitness Studios Reseller: How Agencies Can Capture the $47 Billion Gym Market

 CRM and marketing integrations:

 Most fitness studios use either HubSpot or GoHighLevel for lead tracking.
-Trillet connects natively to both, automatically creating contacts and logging call outcomes without manual data entry.
+GoHighLevel is a native CRM integration; HubSpot connects through MCP, API, or webhooks.
+Either way, Trillet can automatically create contacts and log call outcomes without manual data entry.

 Scaling Your Fitness Studio Client Base